A General Asymptotic Framework for Distribution-Free Graph-Based Two-Sample Tests: Discussion

+In case the dimension is comparable with the sample size, the situation is quite different.
+Here, simulation results in Section \ref{sec:hd} show that tests based on geometric graphs, such the FR and the CF tests, are the overall winner, reinforcing findings in \cite{chenfriedman}.
+The test based on the halfspace depth (HD) also performs particularly well in detecting pure scale changes, but does not have good power in the other cases. \\

-{The author is indebted to his advisor Persi Diaconis for introducing him to graph-based tests and for his constant encouragement and support.
-The author thanks Ery Arias-Castro, Sourav Chatterjee, Jerry Friedman, Shirshendu Ganguly, Susan Holmes, and David Siegmund for illuminating discussions and helpful comments.
-The author also thanks Hao Chen and Nelson Ray for their help with datasets.}
+{ \textbf{Acknowledgements.} The author is indebted to his advisor Persi Diaconis for introducing him to graph-based tests and for his encouragement and support.
+The author thanks Ery Arias-Castro, Sourav Chatterjee, Probal Chaudhuri, Jerry Friedman, Shirshendu Ganguly, Anil Ghosh, Susan Holmes, and David Siegmund for helpful comments.
+The author thanks Hao Chen and Nelson Ray for their help with datasets.
+The author also thanks the Editor, the Associate Editor, and the anonymous referees for providing many thoughtful comments, which greatly improved the quality of the paper.}